griendt/ahex/docs/notes.typ

 - [ ] Tiles may be _fragile_.
 After the player has stepped on it, it will crumble as soon as the player steps off it.
   - [ ] Some _fragile_ tiles might be rechargable.
 - [ ] _Crates_ are solid objects that the player can't traverse through, but can push.
 A push is only possible if the crate can occupy the target hex.
+  - [ ] _Crates_ could come in two variants: small hex and full hex.
+A full crate occupies the entire ground of the tile that it is on.
+These big crates cannot squeeze through pairs of pillars (like the pillbug in the game #link("https://en.wikipedia.org/wiki/Hive_(game)")[Hive]!
 - [ ] The player is only strong enough to push one _crate_ at a time (I think).
 A series of crates are therefore not pushable in the direction that they form a series in.
 - [ ] _Lasers_ block the player from moving through them, much like walls.
 Lasers extend across the entire level, until blocked by something solid.
   - [ ] _Lasers_ may be blocked by the player pushing a _crate_ into its path.